chiara-gambi/phonpred/README.md

 # phonpred
-raw data and analysis scripts for the Phonological Prediction project
+Pre-processed data and analyses scripts for the Phonological Prediction project